-Miss Betty F. Luhan, daughter of Dr. and Mrs. J. F. C. Luhan, 24 Harvest Street, is spending the Easter holidays in Bermuda.
+Miss Betty F. Luhan, daughter of Dr. and Mrs. J. F. Luhan, 24 Harvest Street, is spending the Easter holldays in Bermuda.

-Mrs. Robert M. Farrington sailed on March 28 for her home in Bogota, Colombia, after a long visit with old friends and neighbors of Forest Hills.
-The Farringtons lived for a number of years at the corner of Beechknoll Road and Puritan Avenue.
+Mrs. Robert M. Farrington sailed on March 28 for her home in Bogota, Colombia, after a long visit with of friends and neighbors of Forest Hills.
+The Farringtons lived for a number of years at the corner of Beechknoll and Mrs. Luther Foster, 112 Ascan Avenue, returned home during the last snow storm here, after a long stay at West Palm Beach, Florida.